Like every scene, the sugar bowl has its own lingo. Here are some common terms you might hear.

 Not a term of endearment.
 It’s basically used to describe a guy who’s unhappy or in a bad mood usually.
-Alternatively it could mean he’s looking for a girlfriend rather than a sugar baby – and if either of those things are not in your comfort zone, might be best to call it quits.
+Alternatively, it could mean he’s looking for a girlfriend rather than a sugar baby – and if either of those things is not in your comfort zone, it might be best to call it quits.

-If you can’t guess, the name comes from the artificial sweetener, while Splenda might have less calories than sugar, that’s not a good thing here.
-Basically a Splenda Daddy is someone without the money to be a sugar daddy.
-Depending on your needs, might still be a good friend (with or without benefits!)
+If you can’t guess, the name comes from the artificial sweetener.
+While Splenda might have fewer calories than sugar, that’s not a good thing here.
+Basically, a Splenda Daddy is someone without the money to be a sugar daddy.
+Depending on your needs, you might still be a good friend (with or without benefits!)

-On sites like Seeking Arrangement there are a number of sugar daddy types you might meet, here’s a run-down of some of them.
+On sites like Seeking Arrangement, there are several sugar daddy types you might meet.
+Here’s a run-down of some of them.

 Lingo for the Daddies

 Let’s face it, with the age gap comes a different vocabulary.
-Here’s a few terms you might hear spoken by your young lady friend.
+Here are a few terms you might hear spoken by your young lady friend.
 Also, while you’re at it, here’s a list of some of the types of ladies who come to the sugar bowl.

-While the best place to look for slag is probably heading over to The Urban Dictionary, here’s some terms:
+While the best place to look for slag is probably heading over to The Urban Dictionary, here are some terms:

 A term of endearment for, roughly like “baby”, but can be used sometimes for a friend (especially between two women); apparently stands for “Before Anything Else”.

 A kind of fraud where someone pretends to be someone else (a guy pretending to be a girl or vice-versa) with the goal of either getting personal information (or photos) of the victim for blackmail or (usually when the catfisher is approaching males) money transferred in exchange for the promise of sexy pictures or videos.
-Bottom line is be wary of requests for personal information (including photos) from strangers, anyone you haven’t met offline, or don’t know well period.
+The bottom line is to be wary of requests for personal information (including photos) from strangers, anyone you haven’t met offline, or don’t know well, period.

 Pumpkin Spice Latte.
 If there’s an acronym for it, it must be important.